nleroy917/textractor/README.md

 <h1 align="center">textractor 🚜</h1>

-A simple text extractor for PDF files.
-This works as a microservice and can be used to extract text from PDF files very quickly for further processing.
-It is intended to be used to support other services that require text extraction from PDF files, namely machine learning models.
+A simple text extractor for various files.
+Includes core functionality for extracting text from files, a command-line interface, restful API, and python bindings.
+PProject is a work in progress, and contributions are welcome.

 ## Running
 There are two ways to run this service: using Docker or running natively with Rust.